hounsellal/bethelTV/README.md

 # bethelTV
 AppleTV app for BethelTV

-Feel free to build on this app to make BethelTV even better.
+Built in React Native.
+Feel free to submit pull requests to make it better!